How To Run a Macro in Excel: Beginner’s Guide

 1. Click on an area away from your filled cells to place a button.

-2. Click on the Developer tab.
+2. Click on the Developer tab and Insert.

 3. Click on Button.

-4. Select the macro you want to assign to the button, and click on OK.
+1. Select the macro you want to assign to the button, and click on OK.

+1. To run the macro, click on a cell and then on the button you have created.
 You have now successfully added a button to your Excel worksheet that will run the assigned macro with a simple click.

 Make the most out of Microsoft Excel for your business

 Excel can be very useful to small businesses, but mastering its many features and functions can be time-consuming and challenging.
-Excel has so many applications that may be confusing and overwhelming to someone not already skilled in using all of its functions and capabilities.
+Excel has so many applications that may be confusing and overwhelming to someone not skilled in using all of its functions and capabilities.
 Engaging an expert for support can be very helpful.

 Hiring a freelance Microsoft Excel expert on Upwork can help you get the most out of Excel for your business and increase productivity while freeing up your own time.
 Browse through our selection of qualified experts.
-With a simple click you’ll get a detailed view of each professional’s skills and experiences.
+With a simple click, you’ll get a detailed view of each professional’s skills and experiences.

 If you’re ready to kick-start your search for a Microsoft Excel professional, sign up for an Upwork account today.